29th June 2021

 Self-employment vs Limited Company

 It is important to understand that being self-employed and running your company are entirely different matters and should not be confused.
 The fundamental difference is that a limited company operates as a separate trading entity, from which you receive your income in the form of a salary and dividends.
-A self-employed person, on the other hand, is taxed on profits (the trader and the individual are the same entity).
+On the other hand, a self-employed person is taxed on profits (the trader and the individual are the same entity).

 It is easy to overlook the fact that you are in employment, as you are the one signing a contract and solely responsible for delivering the work.